Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 The following proposition is a general formulation of the statement usually called Shapiro's lemma (cf.\ \cite[Lem.\ 4.1.6]{Con12}).

-\begin{prop} Let $G'$ be a quasi-projective group scheme of finite type over $S'$.
+\begin{prop} Let $G'$ be a $S'$-group scheme which is a disjoint union of quasi-projectives.
 Consider $n\in\mathbf Z$ and suppose that $n\leq 1$ if $G'$ is not commutative.
-There is a natural map
+There is a functorial map

-of Abelian groups (resp. pointed sets if $G'$ is not commutative).
-If $G'$ is smooth or if $S'/S$ is \'etale, then this map is an isomorphism. \end{prop} \begin{prf} Suppose first that $G'$ is commutative.
+of Abelian groups (resp. pointed sets if $G'$ is not commutative) which is an isomorphism if the group scheme $G'$ is smooth over $S'$ or if $S'/S$ is \'etale. \end{prop} \begin{prf} Suppose first that $G'$ is commutative.
 The desired map then coincides with the maps appearing in the Leray spectral sequence for $\pi : S'\rightarrow S$:

 If $\pi$ is \'etale, then $\pi_*$ is exact (for all abelian fppf sheaves) by the same argument as in the previous proposition, so higher direct images vanish.
 Otherwise, if $G'$ is smooth, then so is $\mathrm R(G')$ and we may pass to the corresponding statement in \'etale cohomology.
 However,~higher~direct images of finite pushforwards between \'etale sites again vanish (see \cite[Prop.\ 03QP]{Stacks}).